-Both the pharmaceutical and medical device industries follow some of the same sales and marketing practices that have been found in the case of pharmaceutical companies to be violations of the False Claims Act and other federal and state statutes.
+Both the pharmaceutical and medical device industries follow some of the same sales and marketing practices that violate the False Claims Act and other federal and state statutes.
 As a result of qui tam lawsuits and federal and state investigations, drug companies have paid more than $30 billion to settle allegations of Medicare and Medicaid fraud.

 A medical device company could be liable under the False Claims Act for Medicare and Medicaid fraud if it: